All right, news roundup, information overload hour.

 I mean, that's insane.

-And then after school swim for three more hours.
+And then after school, swim for three more hours.

 I mean, that's six hours in a pool a day.

-Uh I admire her.
+I admire her.

-I know knew they weren't out drinking, doing drugs and other things that I'm not allowed to mention.
+I knew they weren't out drinking, doing drugs and other things that I'm not allowed to mention.

-And And getting in in trouble like I did.
+And getting in trouble like I did.

 Like I had no supervision growing up.